Consider Protecting Your:

 - Violations of common employment laws

-Employment practices liability policies generally offer coverage for all aspects of employment, including everything from interviewing prospective applicants to letting employees go.
+Employment liability policies generally offer coverage for all aspects of employment, including everything from interviewing prospective applicants to letting employees go.
 Depending on its terms, conditions, exclusions and coverages, a policy might offer protection if an elderly employee is let go because of their age, a pregnant woman was not offered a job, men and women were paid drastically different salaries, or job applicants were not informed about background checks.

 What businesses can benefit from having EPLI coverage?